cenkayberkin/portfolio/README.md

 >Devise Gem installed, tests written to check login , signup features.
 Old tests are modified inorder to keep up with authorization features.
+>Authorization features added, role editors can delete and edit articles.
 ----

 Live Deployment of this portfolio app.